 15-year-old boy shot and killed while sitting on porch in Englewood

-Two gunmen approached the teen in the 700 block of West 60th Street about 9 p.m.
+Two gunmen approached Zumareyan Bledsoe in the 700 block of West 60th Street about 9 p.m.
 Tuesday and began firing, police said.

-The boy was sitting on the porch of the home in the 700 block of West 60th Street when the attackers walked up and began firing about 9 p.m., according to Chicago police.
+Zumareyan Bledsoe was sitting on the porch of a home in the 700 block of West 60th Street when the attackers walked up and began firing about 9 p.m., according to Chicago police.

 No arrests have been made.